 The balance on the Harbour Reserve Funds forms part of the Council's overall cash balances which are invested in line with the annual Treasury Management Strategy approved by Council.
 The strategy sets out assumptions on interest rates and the controls for maintaining security of cash.
-Since 2010/11, investments have yielded annual returns of 1.25%, 1.40%, 1.50% and 1.11% with 0.90% anticipated for 2014/15.
-Global economic and market conditions continue to subdue investment rates with no increase in UK Bank Rate forecast likely until after 2015 and enhanced rates previously available to Local Authorities being withdrawn.
-A return of 0.94% has been budgeted for 201/16.
+Since 2011/12, investments have yielded annual returns of 1.40%, 1.82%, 1.11% and 0.88% with 0.85% anticipated for 2015/16.
+Global economic and market conditions continue to subdue investment rates with no increase in UK Bank Rate likely until 2017 with risks to the downside.
+A return of 1.17% has been budgeted for 2016/17.